 Conclusions: State the conclusions that are directly supported by the data, and any more general conclusions, along with their clinical implications.

-Tables: Microsoft Word and Microsoft Excel are acceptable file formats for tables.
+Tables: Limit of 6.
+Microsoft Word and Microsoft Excel are acceptable file formats for tables.
 All tables should be submitted in files separate from the manuscript text file.
-Tables should be numbered consecutively using Arabic numerals.
+Up to six tables may be included, numbered consecutively.
 Each table should have a title that succinctly describes the contents of the table (e.g., Table 3.
 Mean Recognition Scores (and SDs) for the Conditions and Signal-to-Noise Ratios of Experiment 3).
 Be sure that all tables are cited in the text.
 Do not place vertical lines in any table.

 Electronic Format: Figures that include text should, preferably, be submitted as vector .eps files.
-Figures that do not contain text and are, therefore, less likely to require editing, can be submitted as .eps, .tif, .pdf, or .jpg files of at least 300 dpi (a figure must be 5 3/4 inches wide at this resolution).
-Resolution of at least 300 dpi is crucial to producing illustrations that are clear in print; figures of insufficient resolution (less than 300 dpi) may appear clear on a computer screen but be indecipherable when reproduced on paper.
+Figures that do not contain text and are, therefore, less likely to require editing, can be submitted as .eps, .tif, .pdf, or .jpg files of at least 300 dpi.
 All figures should be submitted in files separate from the manuscript text file.

-Supplemental Files: Files that would otherwise be prohibitively expensive to print, such as flowcharts that exceed the dimensions of a printed page or lengthy appendixes of supporting data, are welcome in the online version of the journal.
+Supplemental Files: Files that are essential to the paper but would otherwise be prohibitively expensive to print, such as flowcharts that exceed the dimensions of a printed page or lengthy appendixes of supporting data, are welcome in the online version of the journal.
 However, please note that supplemental files will not be copyedited or typeset.
 Audio and video files are also acceptable in the online format.
-Audio files might, for example, be used to clarify the nature of the auditory stimuli referred to in a study.
-Such files would include recordings of unusual stimuli (e.g., chirps, glides, and filtered noise bursts), unusual or synthesized speech stimuli, sentences containing key words, speech stimuli that have been degraded in various ways, speech stimuli before and after analog and digital signal processing, recordings of stimuli in virtual space, and recordings of stimuli from within real ear canals.
-Video files might include a baby being screened for hearing loss, a client being tested with a new procedure, or a research participant responding to audio stimuli.
-Audio and video files should be created using professional recording and editing software.
 Any MIME (multipurpose Internet mail extensions) file type can be submitted, and there is no limit to the size or number of files; however, it is important to keep in mind that readers must have the necessary program(s) to view them.

 Smith ST, Jones RW, Brown J. (2002) Infant screening for hearing loss: problems in follow-up.
 J Am Acad Pediatr Audiol 14:233–241.